reyemtm/getbounds/source/_posts/2025-01-15-palisades-fire-before-and-after.md

 ```
 <figcaption style="margin: -0.5rem 0 1rem 0">Excerpt from the Sentinel-2 image metadata</figcaption>

 Thanks to [Geomatica](https://github.com/geomatico/maplibre-cog-protocol) and [geotiff.js](https://geotiffjs.github.io/), we can add a cloud-optimized GeoTIFF directly into a MapLibre map.
 However, before we can use the Sentinel-2 imagery, we first need to convert it into a compatible compression format.
 The default compression used in the Sentinel-2 visual GeoTIFF imagery is `DEFLATE`, which is not supported by the browser.
 To convert the GeoTIFF into a compatible format, we can use `gdal_translate` from [GDAL](https://gdal.org/).
 For this visualization, I used a version of the script from my [previous blog post](https://www.getbounds.com/blog/generating-cloud-optimized-geotiffs-and-raster-tiles-with-gdal/) on how to create cloud-optimized GeoTIFFs.
+After the conversion, I uploaded the GeoTIFFs to Cloudflare since the plugin allows for reading directly from object storage.

 Once the images are converted, we can simply load them into the map and enable the swipe effect using the [MapLibre Swipe Plugin](https://github.com/maplibre/maplibre-gl-compare).

 ---